heidingaway/datapeople/The CODE Method - Triage.md

 ---
+title: The CODE Method - Triage
+created: 2024-07-08
+modified: 2024-07-10
 tags:
-  - resources/PKR
+  - RESOURCES/PKR
   - evergreen
-  - resources/notetaking
   - README
-created: 2024-07-08
-modified: 2024-07-10
+  - RESOURCES/notetaking
 ---
-#resources/PKR #evergreen #resources/notetaking #README

 1. What project would this be useful for?
 2. Which area will this be useful for?